Gabriel2392/ErosFlashTool/README.md

 ## Supported Devices

-Eros works with Samsung devices that accept `.tar` and `.tar.md5` firmware files and supports devices with A/B partitions (currently A55).
+Eros works with Samsung devices that use the Odin3 protocol, and also supports devices with real A/B partitions (currently A55).

 ## VirusTotal
 Each release should have a link to virustotal.